© © Nour Beetch

 Credits

-Residency Support Maison Poème (Brussels, Be), Fabrique de Théâtre (Frameries, Be), Bamp (Brussels, Be), Tournai Cultural Center (Be), Théâtre de Namur (Be), Corridor (Liège, Be), Liège Festival / Manège Fonck (Liège, Be)
+Residency Support Maison Poème (Bruxelles, Be), Fabrique de Théâtre (Frameries, Be), Bamp (Bruxelles, Be), Centre Culturel de Tournai (Be), Théâtre de Namur (Be), Corridor (Liège, Be), Festival de Liège / Manège Fonck (Liège, Be)

 Rémi Faure - Elbekkari